 If you think you need home care, talk to your family to see if they can help with your care or help arrange for other care providers.
 There are also some home health care agencies that can help with nursing or attendant care in your home.
 Medicare will only pay for these if you meet certain conditions.

 There are also some home health care agencies that can help with nursing care in your home.
 Home health care agencies may also provide other services, like physical therapy, occupational therapy, and help bathing.

 Medicare only covers short-term home health care if you meet certain limited conditions.

-In most cases, board and care home and assisted living residents pay a regular monthly rent and pay additional fees for the services they get.
+In most cases, residents of board and care homes and assisted living communities pay a regular monthly rent, and extra fees for the services they get.

 These facilities provide help with activities of daily living.
-Some help with care most people can do themselves (like taking medicine, using eye drops, getting to appointments, or preparing meals).
-Residents often live in their own room or apartment within a building or group of buildings and have some or all of their meals together.
+Some help with care most people can do themselves (like taking medicine, using eye drops, getting to appointments, or fixing meals).
+Residents often live in their own room or apartment within a building or group of buildings.
+They also often have some or all of their meals together.
 Social and recreational activities are usually provided.
 Some of these facilities have health services on site.
-Not all assisted living facilities provide the same services.
-In most cases, assisted living residents pay a regular monthly rent, and then pay additional fees for the services they get.

 Learn more about Medicare's coverage of hospice & respite care.

 PACE (Program of All-inclusive Care for the Elderly) is a Medicare/Medicaid program.
 PACE helps people meet health care needs in the community.